A low carb paleo diabetes diet helps reduce inflammation and helps me manage diabetes. Could I reduce inflammation more by avoiding all dairy?

 Is DAIRY inflammatory?

-You can read Mark Sisson’s take HERE, but the short answer is, it is not inflammatory to everyone but it is inflammatory to most of us.
-Most of us have a lactose or casein intolerance which varies from slight to serious.
-Here is a quote from MarkDailyApple.com, he explains it pretty well….as usual. :)
+Dairy can be inflammatory for some, many suffer from a lactose or dairy intolerance.
+The problem is, few people know that dairy is inflammatory to them.
+It is not inflammatory to everyone but it is inflammatory to most of us.
+According to studies, most of us have a lactose or casein intolerance which varies from slight to serious.

 I also know that pasteurized butter ‘inflames” my system but as yet I have not re-introduced cheese.